jantic/DeOldify/README.md

 The images in the `test_images` folder have been removed because they were using Git LFS and that costs a lot of money when GitHub actually charges for bandwidth on a popular open source project (they had a billing bug for while that was recently fixed).
 The notebooks that use them (the image test ones) still point to images in that directory that I (Jason) have personally and I'd like to keep it that way because, after all, I'm by far the primary and most active developer.
 But they won't work for you.
 Still, those notebooks are a convenient template for making your own tests if you're so inclined.

+#### Typical training

+The notebook `ColorizeTrainingWandb` has been created to log and monitor results through [Weights & Biases](https://www.wandb.com/).
+You can find a description of typical training by consulting [W&B Report](https://app.wandb.ai/borisd13/DeOldify/reports?view=borisd13%2FDeOldify).

 ## Docker

 ### Docker for Jupyter